nosqlbench/nosqlbench-docs/site/content/reference/core_activity_parameters.md

 instead of a single operation.
 The striderate can use a burst ratio just as the cyclerate.

 This sets the target rate for strides.
-In nosqlbench, a stride is a group of operations that are dispatched and executed together within the same thread.
+In NoSQLBench, a stride is a group of operations that are dispatched and executed together within the same thread.
 This is useful, for example, to emulate application behaviors in which some outside request translates to multiple internal requests.
 It is